Walking itself is the intentional act closest to the unwilled rhythms of the body, to breathing and the beating of the

 YOUR PILGRIM GUIDE

-A lawyer by training, Amit Janco is a writer, artist, yoga teacher and seasoned hiker.
-She also designs all-natural labyrinths and practices Narrative Therapy and Reiki (Level II).
-With a wide and eclectic background, in fine and graphic arts, energy healing, Iyengar yoga and travel, Amit offers an unorthodox approach to her individual and group HEARTshops– which she has facilitated in Canada, Nepal, Cambodia, and Bali.
+Trained as a lawyer, Amit Janco is a writer, artist, yoga teacher and seasoned hiker.
+She also designs all-natural labyrinths and has certifications in Narrative Therapy, Usui Reiki (Level II) and Aromatherapy Basics (NAHA).
+With a wide and eclectic background, in fine and graphic arts, energy healing, Iyengar yoga and traveling, Amit offers an unorthodox approach to her individual and group HEARTshops– which she has facilitated in Canada, Nepal, Cambodia, and Bali.
 What might begin with a stroll along the beach or in a forest, might expand into a multi-dimensional practice incorporating the arts, music, movement, writing, visualization, essential oils and energy healing.
 Amit’s passion for long-distance, mindful walking, resurfaced as a result of a devastating and near-fatal accident; during a prolonged period of physical recovery and rehabilitation, she rediscovered the healing powers of art, walking, stillness and nature.

 In 2013, Amit walked nearly 1000 kms along the Camino de Santiago pilgrimage route in Spain.
 Her newly released memoir, (Un)Bound, Together: A Journey to the End of the Earth (and Beyond), weaves together the disparate threads of physical impairment, emotional acrobatics and a search for spiritual grounding on the Camino.

 Amit will guide you in accessing your creative flow, with an open heart and mindful soul.